 Skillstep approached us to build their initial MVP to be used as a pilot for their first customers.
-Most importantly it was to gain insight into the direction they needed to take their product and whether there was any apetite for it in the marketplace.
+Most importantly, they needed to gain insight into the direction they needed to take their product and whether there was any apetite for it in the marketplace.

-Retaining staff is hard these days, and larger organisations rarely have a mentoring programme in place that can provide valuable and experienced mentoring to fellow colleagues.
-Ryan, director of Skillstep, came to us with his idea of how to solve this problem, as well as some early stage wireframes of how he believed the application should work.
+The problem Skillstep aims to solve is simple: retaining staff is hard these days, and larger organisations rarely have a mentoring programme in place that can provide valuable and experienced mentoring to fellow colleagues.
+Ryan came to us with his idea of how to solve this problem, as well as some early stage wireframes of how he believed the application should work.

-The eventual MVP was a success and they were so happy with it, we were invited to run conference call demo's of the software to Skillstep's early customers.
+The MVP was delivered on time and to budget, and we were invited to run conference call demonstrations of the software to Skillstep's early customers.
 This was a great example of how we love to support the entrepreneurs who are often not as technical as us software developers - it should never prevent you from turning your great ideas into reality.

-After the MVP was built, Skillstep went out to get more funding and after feedback from the pilot and low-cost MVP, they now had a better idea of the path that the product needed to follow.
-This discovery phase of the MVP was crucial in gaining an understanding of how their final product would be architected and how it would work.
+After the MVP was built, Skillstep went out to get more funding and after feedback from the pilot they gained a better idea of the path that the product needed to follow.
+Building an MVP was crucial in gaining an understanding of how their final product would be architected and how it would work.